tq-systems/meta-tq/doc/README.TQMa8MxNL.md

 OFF 	X  			-   X -
 ```

+e-MMC

+_Attention:_

-e-MMC (needs fuses to be set to use USDHC1)
+* REV.0100 needs fuses to be set to use USDHC1
+* REV.0200 uses USDHC3 (CPU default), fusing only needed for non starter kit
+  usage.

 BOOT\_MODE: 0010